Coronavirus (COVID-19) | Latest guidance

 - See a further decrease of 25 per cent by December 2022, reducing fees by a total of 50 per cent, on average

-- Parents paying $10 a day, on average, per child in child care fees by 2026
+- Pay $10 a day, on average, per child in child care by 2026

-- Creates at least 9,500 new not-for-profit early learning and child care spaces by March 31, 2026, including new spaces for infants and toddlers
+- 9,500 new early learning and child care spaces will open by March 31, 2026

 - Enhanced before and after care options for 3-5-year-olds using schools and school resources